 },

-), we also have some configuration for the database to be used.
+), there is more configuration for the database to use.

 DB_CONNECTION=sqlite